Guinevan123/SoccerPlayerTrackingFinal/Soccer Player Tracking Final/README.md

 3. **Tracking & Metric Analysis**
    - Applied the SORT (Simple Online Real-time Tracking) algorithm to the YOLO detections to track players across frames.
    - Evaluated tracking performance using metrics such as HOTA (Higher Order Tracking Accuracy), DetA (Detection Accuracy), and AssA (Association Accuracy).
-   - Iteratively improved both detection and tracking by analyzing these metrics and adjusting.
+   - Iteratively improved both detection and tracking by analysing these metrics and adjusting.

 4. **Full Game Processing & Final Output**
    - Selected a full 45-minute soccer game video for end-to-end processing.